-Sec.
-4303P Interest and Surcharges.
-The rate of interest including surcharges on any loan or forbearance of money extended by a pawnshop shall not be subject to any ceiling.
-However, pursuant to a decision of the Supreme Court (case of Medel, et al vs Court of Appeals, GR No. 131622 dated 27 November 1998) the interest rate shall not be iniquitous, unconscionable, or contrary to morals, if not against the law as may be determined by the Court.
+Section 4303P (2016 - 4176P) Interest and Surcharges.
+The rate of interest including surcharges on any loan or forbearance of money extended by a pawnshop shall be in accordance with market conditions.
+However, such interest rate should not be iniquitous, unconscionable, or contrary to morals, if not against the law as may be determined by the Court.
+These shall also be properly declared in accordance with the Truth in Lending Act.